Coastal hazards: Causes of coastal hazards

-The population that lives along or near coastlines are extremely vulnerable to coastal hazards.
+The population that lives along or near coastlines is extremely vulnerable to coastal hazards.
 There are numerous issues that can threaten coastal ecosystems, with two main categories that these hazards can be placed under: Natural disasters and human disasters.
-Both of these issues cause great damage to coastlines and their communities, and discussion is still ongoing regarding what standards or responses need to be met to allow communities to continue living along coastlines, while keeping them safe and preventing further coastal erosion.
+Both of these issues cause great damage to coastlines and their communities, and discussion is still ongoing regarding what standards or responses need to be met to allow communities to continue living along coastlines while keeping them safe and preventing further coastal erosion.
 Natural disasters are events that are out of human control and are usually caused by weather.
-Such disasters include but are not limited to; storms, tsunamis, typhoons, flooding, tides, waterspouts, nor'easters, and storm surge.
-Human disasters are disasters which occur partially or fully due to human behavior, such as pollution, trawling, and human development.
+Such disasters include but are not limited to; storms, tsunamis, typhoons, flooding, tides, waterspouts, nor'easters, and storm surges.
+Human disasters are disasters that occur partially or fully due to human behavior, such as pollution, trawling, and human development.

 Hazardous events in coastal areas affect millions of people.
 Around ten million people globally are affected by coastal problems yearly, with most of these due to certain natural hazards like coastal flooding with storm surges and typhoons.
 A major problem related to coastal regions deals with how the global environment is changing and the unique implications of this for coastal areas.